-The Steering Committee shal conduct the TRAIL Annual Meeting, generally held in the spring, the specific date, time and location of which will be designated by the Chair.
-This meeting shall be open for attendance by representatives of all TRAIL Members, and all Members will be provided with date and location information well in advance of the meeting date.
+The Steering Committee shall conduct the TRAIL Annual Meeting, generally held in the spring, the specific date, time and location of which will be designated by the Chair.
+This meeting shall be open for attendance by representatives of all Institutional Members and by Personal Members of TRAIL.
+All Members will be provided with date and location information well in advance of the meeting date.
 At the TRAIL Annual Meeting, the Steering Committee shall receive any required reports, review the TRAIL budget, and discuss such matters of project direction and governance as may arise.

 The Steering Committee shall meet periodically to conduct the business of TRAIL.
 Meetings may be held in conjunction with any meeting or event convenient or appropriate for the incumbent Steering Committee, at a time and place designated by the Chair.

 Meetings of Working Groups and Task Forces shall be arranged as necessary.